marcoag/ros_gazebo_ws/README.md

 The actor in the example above is really simple, all it loads is a COLLADA file described within the <skin> tag.
 The animation tag goes alongside the skin tag, and it takes a name parameter.

-You can also try with the `moonwalk.dae`annimation.
+You can also try with the `moonwalk.dae` animation.

 For example, the files walk.dae and moonwalk.dae are compatible so they can be mixed with each other: